koltrakak-learning-repos/MLDM_learning_repo/Machine Learning/classification/classification_intro.md

 - the more parameters our model has, the less general it is with other data
 - a good idea is to start with simple models, and then complicate as necessary

+**Slide 12 molto importante**

+Accuracy is just the starting point for model evaluation

+- it's just one of the option
+- giusto per avere un idea preliminare, possiamo pensare che a volte è peggio sbagliarsi dicendo vero che falso mentre altre volte il contrario

+The model has two algorythms

+- one for training
+- one for executing
+  - tipically this one is much simpler, it just considers the parameters

+Two flavour of classification

+- crisp
+- probabilistic
+- we'll see that depending on the case, one can be more appropriate than the other